-Counselling involves talking in strict confidence with a qualified Counsellor about fertility and treatment.
+Counselling involves talking in strict confidence with a qualified counsellor about fertility and treatment.
 Our counsellors will offer a safe and non-judgemental space for you to explore the worries, experiences and find a positive way forward.
-We will listen, help you to straighten out your thoughts, and where relevant, suggest useful strategies.
+We’ll listen, help you to straighten out your thoughts, and where relevant, suggest useful strategies.

 Who benefit from counselling?

 Last year around half of all patients attended counselling, where the majority had not attended counselling anywhere before.
 For certain procedures we require that you attend counselling, to ensure that you have the support you need, and the space to consider the treatment you’ve chosen.
 Typically, counselling may be sought or offered for one or more reasons:

 - Support counselling offers help to patients before, during and after treatment, so that you can cope with the uncertainties and stresses of fertility issues